tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-permission.md

 |`x-ms-version`|Optional.
 Specifies the version of the operation to use for this request.
 For more information, see [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md).|

 ### Request Body
 To create a security descriptor, the request body is a simple JSON document that describes permission in the [Security Descriptor Definition Language (SDDL)](https://docs.microsoft.com/windows/win32/secauthz/security-descriptor-definition-language).
 SDDL must have an owner, group, and [discretionary access control list (DACL)](https://docs.microsoft.com/windows/win32/secauthz/access-control-lists).
+The provided SDDL string format of the security descriptor should not have domain relative identifier like 'DU', 'DA', 'DD' etc in it.

 ```
 {